The Soldier's Details

 The first camp they worked at was Tarsau which would become the Japanese HQ for ‘D’ Force.
 Soon after it became the Hospital Camp for ‘D’ Force.
 ‘S’ Btn worked several weeks at Tarsau – the work load did not prepare them for Konyu II and the Hellfire Pass region they were to work at!
 And they were to soon realise Changi was a holiday camp in comparison to working on then Railway.

-We believe Robinson was evacuated to sick out of Konyu area and taken to Chungkai where he died of acute enteritis.
+We believe Robinson was one of many POWs evacuated to sick out of Konyu area and taken to Chungkai where he died of acute enteritis aged 28 years.

 - Selarang Barracks Changi - Singapore